Last Updated on28 minutes to read

-There are a lot of things that make up a referral template.
-You see, referral templates all have a certain level of similarity.
+There are a lot of things that make up a referral program template.
+Referral templates all have a certain level of similarity.
 Though the imagery and messaging may be different, the whole is made up of similar components.

 We’re going to be talking about a few different people in this article.
 There are two key personas: “Mollie” the advocate, and “Robbie” the friend being referred.
-So let’s break down each section by the persona it corresponds with.
+So, let’s break down each section by the persona it corresponds with.

 Mollie the referral program advocate (existing customer, ambassador, influencer, friend)

 She is the person you are inviting to the referral program.
 She is going to be the one who invites brand new customers to the business.

 Let’s take a peek at what Mollie will experience.